History of Paul Bastock in Timeline

 In May 2007, Paul Bastock joined Rushden & Diamonds after St Alban's relegation from the Conference.

-In February 2008, Paul Bastock was released by Rushden and rejoined St Albans City the following month.
+In February 2008, Paul Bastock was released by Rushden & Diamonds and rejoined St Albans City the following month.

-In March 2011, Paul Bastock rejoined his former club, Boston United, before leaving at the end of the season.
+In March 2011, Paul Bastock rejoined his former club Boston United.

-On 22 February 2013, Paul Bastock's son Callum, also a footballer and a fellow goalkeeper, moved from Boston Town to Grimsby Town on a two-year scholarship deal.
+On 22 February 2013, Paul Bastock's son Callum moved to Grimsby Town on a two-year scholarship deal.

-In October 2014, Paul Bastock moved up a division to sign for St Neots Town where he would go on to play his 1,000th game in senior football.
+In October 2014, Paul Bastock moved to St Neots Town, where he would play his 1,000th game in senior football.

 In the summer of 2014, Paul Bastock joined Royston Town, linking up with ex-St Albans manager Steve Castle.